-Oklahoma has played host to a variety of Hollywood films - heart-wrenching dramas, zany comedies and high impact thrillers have all been filmed here.
-Whether you’re a cinema buff or just catch the occasional flick, you’ll have fun exploring these filming locations in the Sooner State.
+Oklahoma has played host to a variety of Hollywood films - from heart-wrenching dramas to experimental features and zany comedies to high impact thrillers.
+Whether you're a true cinema buff or simply enjoy catching the occasional flick, you'll have fun exploring these filming locations in the Sooner State.

-With a variety of diverse landscapes and a history of welcoming award-winning film crews, Oklahoma has established itself as a first-rate filming location.
-Some of America’s favorite movies, from period pieces about the Great Depression to modern classics you’ve probably seen in theaters, were shot in Oklahoma.
+With a variety of diverse landscapes and a history of welcoming award-winning production crews, Oklahoma has established itself as a first-rate filming location.
+Some of America’s favorite movies, from period pieces about the Great Depression to modern classics you’ve probably seen in theaters, were shot in the Sooner State.
 Hit the road to see where superstars and famous directors worked to create the following films.

 The popular 1974 movie adaptation was filmed in Vian and Tahlequah, where visitors can attend the annual Red Fern Festival, a send-up to the novel that features hound dog trials, 1930s-era children’s games and tours of the movie’s filming locations.
 Watch the movie and you’ll also catch a glimpse of the waterfall at Natural Falls State Park.

-Travel to the town of Wakita in far northern Oklahoma to visit filming locations from the 1996 blockbuster Twister, a movie that chronicles the nail-biting adventures of Oklahoma storm chasers.
-Visit the Twister Museum to view movie memorabilia and learn about the tricks of the movie-making trade.
-Also, tour the town to see the site of Aunt Meg’s house and the town’s water tower, which was featured in one of the film’s dramatic fly-over shots.
+Travel to the town of Wakita in far northern Oklahoma to visit filming locations from this epic blockbuster, which chronicles the nail-biting adventures of Oklahoma storm chasers.
+Visit the Twister Museum to view movie memorabilia and learn about the tricks of the film-making trade.
+Tour the town to see the site of Aunt Meg’s house and the town’s water tower, which was featured in one of the film’s dramatic fly-over shots.
 Norman’s Owen Field made it into the film and Helen Hunt stayed at the Montford Inn Bed & Breakfast during filming.

 The Dust Bowl and the great Okie migration west during the Great Depression were beautifully captured in John Steinbeck’s 1939 novel The Grapes of Wrath.
-It was quickly adapted into an Oscar-winning movie of the same name by director John Ford.
-Starring Henry Fonda, the film tells the story of Tom Joad who is forced to move his family from Oklahoma to California after his farm turns to dust.
+The story was quickly adapted into an Oscar-winning movie by legendary director John Ford.
+Starring Henry Fonda, the film tells the story of Tom Joad, who is forced to move his family from Oklahoma to California after his farm turns to dust.
 The Beckham County Courthouse in Sayre makes an appearance in the film as the Joad family journeys along Route 66.

 The ensemble cast of August: Osage County came together in the Oklahoma towns of Pawhuska and Bartlesville to turn Tulsa-born Tracy Letts’ play into a piece of award-winning cinema.
 Julia Roberts, Meryl Streep, Ewan McGregor and the rest of the cast convened in rural Pawhuska for much of the principal photography.
 Set in Osage County, you’ll also see shots of Tenkiller State Park in this emotional movie about family and returning to your roots.

 A pillar of 1980s cinema, The Outsiders was based off Oklahoma author S.E.
 Hinton’s novel and filmed completely in northeastern Oklahoma.
-This story of Ponyboy and his gang of Greasers was brought to life in Owasso, Skiatook and Tulsa by director Francis Ford Coppola.
-The Admiral Twin Drive-In was used as the backdrop for the characters’ 1950s hangout and is still in operation today.
+Legendary director Francis Ford Coppola brought the story of Ponyboy and his gang of Greasers was brought to life in Owasso, Skiatook and Tulsa.
+The historic Admiral Twin Drive-In was used as the backdrop for the characters’ 1950s hangout and is still in operation today.

 Author S.E.
 Hinton’s characters made it to the silver screen again when Rumble Fish was filmed in Tulsa in the early 1980s.
-The star-studded Rumble Fish cast including Matt Dillon, Mickey Rourke, Diane Lane and Nicolage Cage plays out their characters’ tumultuous relationships on the streets of downtown Tulsa and Sapulpa.
-Look for what is now the Brady Arts District in this black and white adaptation of Hinton’s novel.
+The star-studded cast including Matt Dillon, Mickey Rourke, Diane Lane and Nicolas Cage plays out their characters’ tumultuous relationships on the streets of downtown Tulsa and Sapulpa.
+Look for what is now the Tulsa Arts District in this black and white adaptation of Hinton’s novel.

 Director Terrence Malick, who once called Oklahoma home, brought his talents back to the heartland in the 2012 film To the Wonder.
 Starring Ben Affleck and Rachel McAdams, this love story unfolds amidst the breathtaking scenery of the Tallgrass Prairie Preserve in Pawhuska and the Pawnee Bill Ranch Historic Site & Museum in Pawnee.
 You’ll also see a bit of Bartlesville, including the architecturally stunning Bartlesville Community Center, in the movie as well.

 In Elizabethtown, Orlando Bloom’s character takes a cross-country road trip that leads him to a variety of historic and beautiful places, including some local Oklahoma gems.
-You’ll catch a glimpse of the Cherokee Trading Post & Boot Outlet in Clinton before he visits the Survivor Tree at the Oklahoma City National Memorial & Museum, which Kirsten Dunst’s character claims is her “favorite tree in the world.”
+You’ll catch a glimpse of the Cherokee Trading Post & Travel Mart in Calumet before he visits the Survivor Tree at the Oklahoma City National Memorial & Museum, which Kirsten Dunst’s character claims is her “favorite tree in the world.”

 Best Picture winner Rain Man was filmed in a number of places around the state including El Reno and Guthrie.
 In the movie, Dustin Hoffman and Tom Cruise embark on a road trip and wind up at the Big 8 Motel.
 The location for the pivotal scene was actually in El Reno, even though the motel’s glowing neon sign reads “Amarillo’s Finest.”